How to Battle Depression Around the Holidays

 One of the reasons depression can flair up during this time is because we do not take care of ourselves.
 Although the holiday season is quite busy, it is important to keep your health in mind and take proactive steps to put yourself first.
 Building in downtime and daily exercise is key, as is maintaining a healthy diet when possible.
 Drink lots of water and for adults, keep alcohol consumption in moderation.
 Excessive drinking is one of the triggers for depression.

 Many people want the holidays to be perfect.
 Unfortunately, life does not always go as planned.
 Expect the unexpected and reset your expectations.
 If you already know that family gatherings can be stressful, recognize it is not your job to make sure everyone gets along and is happy.
 Be grateful for the time you get to spend with loved ones and focus on the positive aspects of your relationships.

 With so much going on during the holiday season, it sometimes feels like you have to say yes to every invitation or event, personal or related to work.
+Don't feel guilty for turning down invitiations if you feel the situation is unsafe or risks your health.
 Try not to overextend yourself and set realistic goals on what you can take on.
 Remember to get plenty of sleep, because sleep deprivation affects your psychological state and mental health.

 Reach Out for Help

 - The Illinois Department of Human Services’ Mental Health Division has launched a free-of-charge emotional support text line, Call4Calm, for Illinois residents experiencing stress and mental health issues related to COVID-19.
 Individuals who would like to speak with a mental health professional can text “TALK” to 5-5-2-0-2-0, or for Spanish, “HABLAR” to the same number: 5-5-2-0-2-0.